Data Scientist

 Private medical insurance including coverage for pre-existing conditions

-Discounted gym memberships, free ClassPass at Home, weekly virtual yoga classes
+Discounted gym memberships, free ClassPass at Home, weekly in person/ virtual exercise classes

 ‘Bikes for Work’ and ‘Electric Car’ scheme